nlpsandbox/nlpsandbox-client/docs/AnnotationApi.md

 import time
 import nlpsandbox
 from nlpsandbox.api import annotation_api
-from nlpsandbox.model.annotation_create_response import AnnotationCreateResponse from nlpsandbox.model.error import Error from nlpsandbox.model.annotation_id import AnnotationId from nlpsandbox.model.annotation_store_id import AnnotationStoreId from nlpsandbox.model.dataset_id import DatasetId from nlpsandbox.model.annotation_create_request import AnnotationCreateRequest from pprint import pprint
+from nlpsandbox.models.annotation_create_response import AnnotationCreateResponse from nlpsandbox.models.error import Error from nlpsandbox.models.annotation_id import AnnotationId from nlpsandbox.models.annotation_store_id import AnnotationStoreId from nlpsandbox.models.dataset_id import DatasetId from nlpsandbox.models.annotation_create_request import AnnotationCreateRequest from pprint import pprint
 # Defining the host is optional and defaults to http://example.com/api/v1
 # See configuration.py for a list of all supported configuration parameters.